n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 11 - Advent of Cyber 2021.md

-# TryHackMe - Advent of Cyber 2021 - Day X
+# TryHackMe - Advent of Cyber 2021 - Day 11
 ## Where are the Reindeers?
 (Networking)
 > Edward Hartmann
 > December 28, 2021